winksplorer/summit/doc/COMMUNICATION.md

 How the frontend and backend would understand what data is for what, is through the `t` (type) "variable" that must be in every single message.

+`id` is a random uint32 that must be repeated if it's a response to a request.
+Not required for unsolicited messages from backend.

 ## Example cases

 > All examples will be in JSON, however the actual communication would be done in MessagePack.